 Dr. Williams became the Grand Master of the I.O.O.F. while in Dresden.

-Dr. Williams married Ethel “Eileen” McClure in Toronto.
-Mrs. Williams was born on the 11th of June, 1903, in York County, the daughter John Alex McClure and the former Clara Albertha Dickson.
-Her father was a merchant.
-She had an older brother named Bradford and a younger sister named Isobel.
-They did not have any children together.
+After the death of his wife, Dr. Williams married Ethel “Eileen” McClure in Toronto.
+Mrs. Williams was born on the 11th of June, 1903 in York County, Ontario.
+She was 2nd of 3 children born to John Alex McClure and the former Clara Albertha Dickson.
+Her father was a merchant and her siblings were; Bradford McClure and Clara “Isobel” McClure.
+In 1910, the McClure family lived at 502 Markham Street in Toronto.